-I’ve got to be honest: The List doesn’t feature as many Australian authors as I’d like.
-If you have a favourite, please do let me know so I can put it on The Next List!
-In the meantime, I’ve picked up The Dressmaker by Rosalie Ham.
+I’ve got to be honest: my Keeping Up With The Penguins reading list doesn’t feature as many Australian authors as I’d like.
+If you have a favourite, please do let me know so I can review it in future!
+In the meantime, I’ve picked up one of the ones that made it past the keeper: The Dressmaker by Rosalie Ham.

-The Dressmaker is set in a (fictional) Australian country town in the 1950s, so everyone has names like “Gertrude” and “Muriel”.
-The protagonist (Myrtle “Tilly” Dunnage) returns to her hometown to take care of her ailing mother – who is more than a little cracked, it must be said.
-The locals shun her, but Tilly finds one friend in the local cross-dressing cop (of course!).
+The story is set in a (fictional) 1950s Australian town, where everyone has names like “Gertrude” and “Muriel”.
+The protagonist (Myrtle “Tilly” Dunnage) returns to take care of her ailing mother – who is more than a little cracked, it must be said.
+The locals shun her, but Tilly finds one friend in the local cop who likes wearing dresses (of course!).
 He’s the one who spots her talent for dressmaking.
 She also has a bit of a flirt now and then with a poor bloke who lives in a caravan up the road.

 It takes Ham a couple hundred pages (full of veiled references and allusions) to reveal Tilly’s “dark secret”: the locals blame her for the death of a boy who was bullying her when they were children.
 That’s pretty heavy, I suppose, but then Ham goes and kills off Tilly’s love interest in the same breath, so it’s a fair wallop for the reader.
 What’s more, he has the most ridiculous death ever – he jumps into a silo (of all things), believing it to be filled with wheat, when it is actually filled with sorghum.
 The sorghum can’t support his weight, he sinks and suffocates.
 I’ve said it before and I’ll say it again: men are stupid.